NOTE: See link to an important LGBT resource in the last paragraph!

 During Q and A when I inquired about the dichotomy between the EEOC pursuing these cases in the light of no national ENDA (Employment Non-Discrimination Act) that includes protections based on sexual orientation or gender identity, she replied that a congressional passed ENDA law would certainly make this discussion much more “cut and dry” and send a very strong national message.
 However, even with the current absence of an EDNA, the EEOC will certainly still pursue LGBT discrimination cases.

 As stated in part 1 of this blog, I am very grateful for the EEOC in fighting employment discrimination for ALL PEOPLE.
-And even in my own research I later found this very useful resource from the EEOC to assist people in addressing discrimination based on sexual orientation or gender identity.
+And even in my own research I later found this very useful resource from the Chamber of Commerce to assist people in addressing discrimination based on sexual orientation or gender identity.